Best 240hz Monitors in 2019

 BenQ ZOWIE XL2740 240Hz

-The first thing you notice on the BenQ is the ‘flappy paddles’ which are actually designed to stop that pesky sun reflecting off your monitor's screen, It may seem ugly but they are quite practical.
-These sun blocking panels could put some off this monitor but rest assured this is one of the best 240hz monitors on the market and BenQ are not short of quality when it comes to gaming monitors.
+The first thing you notice on the BenQ XL2740 is the ‘flappy paddles’ on either side of the monitor.
+They are actually designed to stop that pesky sun reflecting off your monitor's screen.
+It may seem ugly but they are quite practical.
+These sun blocking panels could put people off this monitor for aesthetic reasons, however, from a performance perspective, this is one of the best 240hz monitors on the market right now.

 ASUS ROG Strix XG258Q